edward-baptiste/agnostic-bmi-160-esp32-example/README.md

 - I²C bus initialization for the ESP32
 - HAL-style function pointers to connect ESP-IDF I²C to the BMI160 driver

 > **Note**: This repo contains both the example application and the driver itself.
-The reusable BMI160 driver is maintained separately and can be accessed here **include link**
+The reusable BMI160 driver is maintained separately and can be accessed here **https://github.com/edward-baptiste/agnostic-bmi-160**

 ---